isomerpages/ogp-poe-casey/news-and-updates/threats/_posts/2024-09-10-post-EXPERTS DEMONSTRATED HOW TO BYPASS WHATSAPP VIEW ONCE FEATURE.md

 to re-view the messages and save the picture and video, which should vanish immediately after being displayed on the recipient’s device.&nbsp;The popular instant messaging app also prevents users from taking screenshots.&nbsp;</p>
-<p>The “<a href="https://faq.whatsapp.com/578442220724722/?cms_platform=android" rel="noopener noreferrer nofollow" target="_blank">View Once</a>”
+<p>The "View Once" feature is available only on mobile devices but not on
-feature is available only on mobile devices but not on the web app and was first supported in 2021.&nbsp;</p>
+the web app and was first supported in 2021.&nbsp;</p>
 <p>The researchers Tal Be’ery from Zengo X Research Team discovered the flaw
 and published technical details of the issue this week.</p>
 <p>The researchers responsibly disclosed their findings to Meta but decided